graphile/crystal/grafast/website/grafast/step-classes.md

 _EXPERIMENTAL_

-You may optionally override this to indicate a key to use for which `meta` object to be passed in to `execute` and typically used for caching.
-For example, if you want to share the same `meta` object between all steps of a given class, that class may set `metaKey` to be the name of the class.
-You can even set it to a shared value between multiple step classes should that make sense.
-By default, each step has a unique `metaKey`.
+You may optionally set this to indicate a key to use for which `meta` object to be passed in to `execute` (typically used for caching).
+To make it unique to the instance of your step, in the constructor after calling `super()`, set it as `this.metaKey = this.id;`.
+If you want to share the same `meta` object between all steps of a given class, that class may set `metaKey` to be the name of the class.
+You can even set it to a shared value between multiple step classes (a "family" of step classes) should that make sense.
+By default no `metaKey` is set, and your class will therefore have no `meta` object.

 :::tip